Skip to content

 • Quantity, over limit (adult-use cannabis)

 In each situation where these substances might be illegal, the fact of the presence of the substance alone would not be enough to suspect crime.
 A police officer would need reason to suspect the fact of an additional element of a crime, such as age, open container, quantity.
+So, odor alone cannot be enough to suspect a crime.

 Odor alone is never PC – unless the substance is presumptively illegal, like marijuana was.
 But after August 1, 2023 in Minnesota, no longer.
 Marijuana is presumptively legal, like alcohol and tobacco.

-The Fact of Marijuana Odor: Problems of Proof
+Fact of Marijuana Odor: Problems of Proof

+Now let’s shift from the legal issue, to problems of proof.
+How do you prove a fact?
 Lawyers, and judges have legal problems they call: “problems of proof.”
 You may “know” something to be true, but can you produce admissible evidence of that fact in a court proceeding?

 How can a prosecutor prove that a police officer smelled the odor of marijuana?
 They have that police officer testify.

-High Potential for Abuse: Odor of Marijuana
+Potential for Police Abuse: Odor of Marijuana

 If so, then can police claim odor of marijuana without fear of meaningful review or supervision of that claim by a court?